dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 ```

-After updating the packages sources with `apt-get update` we are able to install now pre-compiled library packages for the target system.
+After updating the packages sources with `apt-get update` we can install now pre-compiled library packages for the target system.
 These packages are distinguished by the `:<architecture>` suffix.
 So installing the opus and portaudio libraries (and header files) for `arm64` looks like this:

 ```bash